kmkittu/TerraformLB/README.md

 ![LBR2](https://github.com/kmkittu/TerraformLB/blob/main/Load%20Balancers2.png)

 We could see it has forwarded to another web server.
+It concludes that Terraform script has created VCN and Two web servers managed by Load balancer.